 Significant support is available for SMEs, but much of it is fragmented.
 This is true of the GCGP area, where the SME landscape is itself fragmented, rather than being concentrated within specific dominant sectors.
-Given the Government's commitment to supporting SMEs, as outlined in Lord Young's report, the European Structural and Investment Funds provide an opportunity to provide additionality by focussing on increasing the productivity of SMEs and numbers of SME jobs.
+Given the Government's commitment to supporting SMEs, as outlined in Lord Young's report, the European Structural and Investment Funds provide an opportunity to provide additionality by focusing on increasing the productivity of SMEs and numbers of SME jobs.
 Both can be achieved by stimulating an increase in the number of high-growth businesses, consistent with the GCGP area's strengths in innovation, technology and research.
 Specifically, funding could be channelled towards building the growth capability of SMEs and fostering a more entrepreneurial culture by reducing barriers to entrepreneurship and supporting entrepreneurs.

-GCGP is allocating 25% of the ERDF notional allocation to enhancing the competitiveness of small and medium-sized enterprises.
-This equates to an allocation of approximately £8.08m of ERDF, with a total spend of £16.16m based on an ERDF intervention rate of 50%.
+GCGP is allocating 25% (revised to 39.25% April 2019) of the ERDF notional allocation to enhancing the competitiveness of small and medium-sized enterprises.
+This equates to an allocation of approximately £13.693m of ERDF, with a total spend of £27.38m based on an ERDF intervention rate of 50%.
 In addition, we are allocating 40% of the EAFRD allocation to this Thematic Objective.
 This equates to approximately £3m EAFRD.